SystemR/resource-service/README.md

 userService.get(1).then(
   (result: User) => {
     console.log(result);
-    // result at this point has been instantiated with type User and if you have defined methods in your User class it will be available here.
-See resource.service.spec.ts
+    // result at this point has been instantiated with type User
+    // if you have methods in User class it will be available.
+    // See resource.service.spec.ts
   },
   _ => {}
 );